samtingleff/js-api/README.md

 - Execute "grunt deploy"

 ## Tests
-- You'll need to first run through the 'Development' steps to run the tests
+- You'll need to first run through the 'Installation' steps to run the tests
 - Tests are executed against PhantomJS whenever executing a grunt task (such as the default one when executing `grunt`)
 - Your can also manually run the tests on any browser after executing `grunt dev` by going to http://cdn.cookietrust.org/tests/CtTests.html